 Like we said, LVT/LVP is waterproof—you can put the stuff anywhere.
 That said, you’d be making a mistake if you thought of it as just a “utility floor”.

-High-quality laminates do an amazing job of imitating hardwood, tile, and stone, and lots of them are absolutely gorgeous.
+High-quality laminates do an amazing job of imitating hardwood, tile, and stone, and lots of them are gorgeous.
 Put it in a living room or bedroom!

 Vinyl Plank / Vinyl Tile Flooring Cost